 - Sign-in to and out of the CNSC using the designated sheet at the secretary’s desk.

 - Use books, equipment and AV materials in the CNSC.
 Items cannot be borrowed or removed from the CNSC.

 - Use computers for nursing and other academic purposes.
 Computers are not for personal

 - Schedule appointments for all practices, and remediation with the CNSC secretary.

 - Respect the priorities of the CNSC when scheduling appointments.

-- Employ self-learning strategies using CD-ROMs and CNSC resources to practice required
+- Employ self-learning strategies using technology and CNSC resources to practice required

 skills.
 If preferred, a student may also schedule a tutor to assist with practice

 - Be prompt and prepared for all appointments.